HBAABA119/thebiolink-main/README.md

 1. Clone the repository
 2. Install dependencies: `pnpm install`
 3. Copy `.env.example` to `.env.local` and fill in your values
+4. Set up the database (see [DATABASE_SETUP.md](DATABASE_SETUP.md))
-4. Run the development server: `pnpm dev`
+5. Run the development server: `pnpm dev`

+## Database Setup

+See the detailed [DATABASE_SETUP.md](DATABASE_SETUP.md) guide for complete instructions.

+Quick summary:
+1. Create a Supabase project
+2. Get your API keys from the Supabase dashboard
+3. Update your `.env.local` file with the credentials
+4. Execute the SQL schema in the Supabase SQL editor

 ## Deployment